fangfufu/httpdirfs/USAGE.md

                                 time, in seconds (default: 3600)
             --retry-wait        Set delay in seconds before retrying an HTTP request after encountering an error. (default: 5)
+            --invalid-refresh   Try refreshing invalid links when reading a directory.
             --user-agent        Set user agent string (default: "HTTPDirFS") --no-range-check    Disable the built-in check for the server's support for HTTP range requests